 Ok, so far on Leopard.
 Apple also announced a new Mac Pro system.
 As expected, this system contains two dual-core Xeon processors based on the Woodcrest core (which is in fact a similar core to the Core 2 Duo cores Intel recently introduced).
 This is a very powerfull system for (considering the features) a resonable price of 2500 dollars.
 Apart from new processors and the obvious upgrades (new videocard, more memory, faster and bigger harddisks), the system is similar to its PowerPC predecessor.
 If I had the money, I think I would like to have such a system, because it has so much power that the coming years, upgrades are not very necessary.
 It is like buying a Ferrari – much faster isn’t available.

 This entry was posted on Tuesday, August 8th, 2006 at 10:46 and is filed under Apple, Computers, English, Intel, Linux and OSS.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.